HomeBlog

 The headless CMS movement was a direct response to monolithic platform dependency.
 Enterprises spent a decade ripping apart legacy stacks and rebuilding on composable architecture specifically so they were not beholden to a single vendor’s product decisions.
 Contentful was one of the primary beneficiaries of that movement, chosen by teams who had already lived through what happens when your CMS vendor’s priorities diverge from yours.

-It is now owned by the largest single-vendor enterprise platform in the world.
+It is now being bought by the largest single-vendor enterprise platform in the world.

 The architecture is still sound.
 API-first content makes sense, Agentforce genuinely benefits from a structured content layer, and the product will likely improve meaningfully in the short term.
 But the platform neutrality that made Contentful the safe, composable choice is a feature that will erode over time, and the enterprises who understood that independence as a core part of what they were paying for are right to reassess.